theMHD-120/Edge-Detection-OSLab-Project/README.md

   ] <br />

 ## Results
-Test both fully and partial multithreading (for different pictures) and see the result:
+Test both fully and partial multithreading methods (for different pictures) and see the results:
 - Total taken time
 - Obtained edges image